DePuy Orthopaedics Hip Replacements

 Pinnacle Hip Replacement System

 The Pinnacle Hip Solutions is what is known as a modular cup system with a variety of available cup options.
-DePuy notes that the Pinncale Cup “celebrated 15 years of clinical heritage in 2015,” commemorating its U.S. Food and Drug Administration approval in 2000.
+DePuy notes that the Pinnacle Cup “celebrated 15 years of clinical heritage in 2015,” commemorating its U.S. Food and Drug Administration approval in 2000.

 While products in the current Pinnacle line are generally considered safe, there were serious issues with metal-on-metal components.
 The FDA approved the cup liner used in the Pinnacle metal-on-metal components based on a nearly identical DePuy product that had already been approved: the Ultima Metal-On-Metal Acetabular Cup.